-Brodhead, a Democrat, was the representative for Michigan's 17th congressional district from 1975 to 1982.
+Brodhead was the representative for Michigan’s 17th congressional district and was a Democrat.
+He served from 1975 to 1982.

 Brodhead is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).